-Since 2017, Healthy Communities Foundation has had a clear sense of purpose—to be good stewards of community resources towards advancing health equity for our region’s residents across 27 zip codes in Chicago and the surrounding suburbs of Cook County.
-We invest in the collective vision of what healthy communities in our region can and should be, and we believe in the power of community-centered grantmaking to lead the way.
+Since 2017, we have had a clear sense of purpose—to be good stewards of community resources towards advancing health equity for our region’s residents across 27 zip codes in Chicago and the surrounding suburbs of Cook County.
+We invest in the collective vision of what healthy communities in our region can and should be, and we believe in the power of centering community in all we do.

 The following four building blocks have supported and guided our health equity journey and grantmaking approach:

 Our Foundation has evolved to be more responsive to community needs, given significant demographic and economic shifts and growing health inequities in our service region.
 The rapid changes fueled a renewed vision of health equity for our service area coupled with a community-centered approach to our grantmaking, operations, and culture.

 In 2017, our strategic planning process brought our staff and board together on a learning journey that delved deep into detailed, hyperlocal health data.
 This data revealed a clear correlation between racial inequities and health outcomes experienced for decades and reinforced our mission, vision, and core values.
 Read our Strategic Plan here.